ellipsis/ellipsis-compiler/README.md

 #_> include test_file.econf
 #_> include_raw raw_config.conf
 ```
-Output will include the processed content of `test_file.conf` and the raw content
+Output will include the processed content of `test_file.econf` and the raw
-of `raw_config.conf`.
+content of `raw_config.conf`.

 ##### if (then, else, elif)
 Use the if,then,else/elif construction to alter compilation output.
 The test